-Hen do sashes have become a ‘must have’ part of hen party dress code, in fact, some might almost consider not making the bride-to-be as conspicuous as possible with a brightly coloured/day-glay/flashing cross the shoulder number is almost a dereliction of hen party duty.
+Hen party sashes have become a ‘must have’ part of dress code, in fact, some might almost consider not making the bride-to-be as conspicuous as possible with a brightly coloured/day-glay/flashing cross the shoulder number is almost a dereliction of hen party duty.

 But where to go and what to do for your hen do sashes?
 Here’s a few tips and ideas on sorting and sourcing your sashes.